Fire and rescue services

 During peak season, severe traffic congestion occurs in the main cities and on the islands.

-Check your insurance covers car hire and the use of quad bikes, motorbikes or jet skis.
+Check your insurance covers car hire and using quad bikes, motorbikes or jet skis.
 Get advice on any gaps.
 Your insurance may have conditions such as holding the correct licence for vehicles.
 Make sure you're covered.
 Check what additional fees may apply for any damage to hire vehicles.

 Driving while intoxicated or under the influence of any illegal substance is illegal.
 Insurers won't cover accidents when drivers are under the influence of alcohol.